MicrosoftDocs/bing-docs/bing-docs/bing-video-search/concepts/sending-requests.md

 ## Next steps

-Try out the API.
-Go to [Video Search API Testing Console](https://dev.cognitive.microsoft.com/docs/services/56b43f3ccf5ff8098cef3809/operations/58113fe5e31dac0a1ce6b0a8).

-For details about consuming the response objects, see [Searching the Web for Videos](../search-the-web.md).
+For details about consuming the response objects, see [Searching the Web for Videos](get-videos.md).

 For details about getting insights about a video such as related searches, see [Video Insights](../video-insights.md).